Oasis reunion 2025: which band members are in the line-up?

 During the original Oasis years, the line-up was subject to change, with the core members being, of course, Liam Gallagher on vocals and his older brother and songsmith Noel on vocals and guitar.

-Paul "Bonehead" Arthurs was a member of the pre-Oasis band The Rain, and a founding member of the Mancunian behemoth that went onto conquer the world.
-Bonehead left Oasis in 1999, but he came back to perform with Liam Gallagher in 2013 when Beady Eye's guitarist Gem Archer suffered a hand injury.
+Bonehead was a member of the pre-Oasis band The Rain, and a founding member of the Mancunian behemoth that went onto conquer the world.
+He left Oasis in 1999, but came back to perform with Liam Gallagher in 2013 when Beady Eye's guitarist Gem Archer suffered a hand injury.

 This led to Bonehead being part of Liam's solo band when he performed live at the Manchester Ritz in June 2017.
 The guitarist has since performed with his former Oasis colleague on his solo shows as recently as summer 2024.
-He event told Radio X that though he thought an Oasis reunion was unlikely his plectrums would be ready and we all hope he's in the mix for the Live '25 shows.
+In 2023, the musician told Radio X that his plectrums would be ready at a moment's notice - and he wasn't lying.
+The press have reported that the star had already been practising with his former colleagues before frontman Liam arrived at the rehearsal room on 3rd June.

 Bonehead on whether he'd take part in an Oasis reunion